 - Archaeological Exploration of Sardis.
 Lydian site 60 miles east of Izmir.
 An interdisciplinary program of excavation and research jointly sponsored by the Harvard University Art Museums and Cornell University.

-International Symposium of Excavations, Surveys and Archaeometry in Turkey is a huge gathering of archaeologists who work in Turkey.
+International Symposium of Excavations, Surveys and Archaeometry in Turkey (see the 42nd meeting's website) is a huge gathering of archaeologists who work in Turkey.
 It usually meets in a major city in Turkey during the last weekend of May.
 By Turkish antiquities law, all excavations, surveys and other archaeological projects are required to report at this meeting.
-So it is always the best place to arrange for your prosective field project.
+So it is often the best place to arrange for your prospective field project.

 The permit applications for all archaeological projects are submitted to the Turkish Ministry of Culture at the end of December, and all projects need to have the list of their participants by then.
 Therefore if you are planning to join a team in the summer, make sure to be in touch with the director of the project way before December.

-If, as a graduate student, you need to apply for a research permit,for working at any of the Turkish museums, you will need apply to the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums individually.
+If, as a graduate student, you need to apply for a research permit for working at any of the Turkish museums, you will need apply to the Ministry of Culture and Tourism, General Directorate for Cultural Heritage and Museums individually.
 The approval for such research actually comes from each local museum itself.
 Therefore, going and meeting the museum employees prior to your permit application will help tremendously.
-Here is ARIT's page on Recommended procedures for requesting a permit to carry out research in Turkey.
+Here is ARIT's page on Recommended Procedures for Requesting a Permit to Conduct Research in Turkey .

 Financial Support for Fieldwork

 See Where can you find funding on our Fieldwork Opportunities page, as well as the ARIT and ASOR pages linked above.